 - A. A student's absence is considered excused when verified by a parent/guardian, the Attendance Office, or an administrator. - B. Absences must be verified through the Attendance Office within two school days; failure to verify an absence will result in an unexcused absence (truancy).
 Absences may not be excused after the two school days. - C. All absences that are not verified within two school days will be assigned progressive disciplinary action.
-If a student does not attend their disciplinary action, further discipline may be assigned. - D. Absences may be verified by: - 1.
+If a student does not attend their disciplinary action, further e e e e e e e e e e e P e e e e P e e e e e e e e e 2 P discipline may be assigned.

+- D. Absences may be verified by: - 1.
 Parent/guardian notification within two school days (425-408-7410) - 2.
-Written excuse signed by the parent/quardian within two school days - 3.
-An email response to the School Messenger attendance email

-E. When an absence is excused, make-up work will be allowed.
-Students are responsible for all make up arrangements.
-Failure to complete missed assignments in a timely manner will result in loss of credit.
+Written excuse signed by the parent/guardian within two school days - 3.
+An email response to the Blackboard attendance email - E. When an absence is excused, make-up work will be allowed.
+Students are responsible to make arrangements for all missed work.
+Failure to complete missed assignments in a timely manner will result in zero credit for those assignments.
 A student has the same number of days to make-up work as number of days absent, up to one week.